Written By: DiveThru Team

-Share a copy of your school schedule with your family so they know when to keep the volume down (if that’s possible).
+Share a copy of your class schedule with your family so they know when to keep the volume down (if that’s possible).
 Hide the TV remote in another room and, while you’re at it, leave your phone there too.
 Taking these proactive steps will help you stay more focused and keep your schoolwork on track.

 When you’re spending so much time at home, it’s important to have designated spaces within that home.
 As appealing as it may be to work from your bed, it can get old pretty quickly and the lines of your schedule may start blurring a bit.

 You may find yourself working when you’re supposed to be relaxing and relaxing when you’re supposed to be working.
 Instead, create a welcoming study space so you know that when you’re there, you work.
 When you’re not, you don’t.

 Soon, that one flight of stairs to your desk will feel like your old bus ride to school.
 But hopefully it won’t take 30 minutes.

 As if talking to profs wasn’t hard enough already, now we’re expected to talk to them without ever meeting them?
 Can they sense our fear through the little chat box in Zoom?
 Online communication adds an extra layer of difficulty because it’s so easy for messages to get misinterpreted.
 If you haven’t emailed a prof in a while, brush up on how to write a proper email as well as their expectations for responding.